-Breast Implant Removal
+Breast Implant Removal in Austin

 Breast implants are designed to provide long-lasting and beautiful results.
 However, they are not meant to last forever.
 Over time, a woman’s implants can become deflated or misshapen due to wear and tear.
 Sometimes a patient’s style preferences may have changed, and they want to replace or remove their implants entirely.

 There is also the possibility of a second surgery as a result of implant failure or illness.
 Breast implant removal (explantation) removes the damaged implant(s) due to rupture or other issues, such as capsular contracture, to restore the breasts’ appearance and relieve discomfort.